GUIDING IN ALBERTA

 EXPECTATIONS (Yours & Ours):

-– You are hosted/guided only by Dave or Amelia Jensen
+– You are hosted/guided by either Dave or Amelia Jensen.

 – On walk & wade days you must be able to comfortably/naturally walk 10+ Km (6mi) through the course of the day.